YasasRangika/apim-automating-migration-testing/README.md

 	   -   SID: This is only for Oracle database

-	   -   IS_CURRENT_VERSION/IS_MIGRATE_VERSION: Identity server versions those are required for given previous and new versions of API Manager products
+	   -   IS_VERSION: Identity server version which is required for given new version of API Manager product

 	   -   JAVA_HOME: Java home path if it is not set as a path variable